anushaKollikonda/Java-docker-example/README.md

 In Dockerfile we need to write coomands like this.
 If You are good at linux commands then it will be easy.

-# we are taking an image from the public repository
+# we are taking a base image from the public repository and we are not running this application on os .
+Thats y we are taling an abse image
 FROM ubunut:latest
 # This will directory that will be formed in containers
 WORKDIR /app